• Home

 • 1 cup self rising flour ( I use Gold Medal)

-• 2 ( 4 oz.) cans diced green chile's
+• 2 ( 4 oz.) cans diced green chiles

 Instructions